Reducing Body Fat

 • Meal Timing: Consider meal timing and frequency.
 Some people find that smaller, more frequent meals help control hunger, while others do well with intermittent fasting.

-See also Gastroenteritis: Symptoms, Causes, and Natural Remedies
+See also Inflammatory Bowel Disease (IBD): Symptoms, Causes, and Natural Treatments

 Physical Activity